Nooney27/global_racetrajectory_optimization/Readme.md

 | Spielberg | Shortest Path | 35.74 | 22.55 |
 | Spielberg | MinCurv IQP | 31.68 | 62.07 |

-note: better parameters tuning can improve results and solving time
+note: better parameter tuning can improve results and solving time

 # Introduction
 This repository contains algorithms that allow us to determine an optimal racing line on a race track.
 You can chose